-Ooty, “The Queen of Hill Stations” or “The Queen of the Nilgiris” is a short word for “Ootacamund” is the anglicised name of “Udhagamandalam.”
+Ooty, “The Queen of Hill Stations” or “The Queen of the Nilgiris” is a short word for “Ootacamund” is the anglicized name of “Udhagamandalam.”
 Nestled amidst the misty Nilgiris or the “Blue Mountains” in Tamil Nadu and cotton clouds, Ooty has emerged as a very popular destination in India.
-Situated at an altitude of 2,240m above the sea level, Ooty is a delightful spot with lofty mountains, dense forest, sprawling grasslands and tea estates.
+Situated at an altitude of 2,240m above sea level, Ooty is a delightful spot with lofty mountains, dense forests, sprawling grasslands, and tea estates.
 Ooty’s homemade chocolates and local wine make interesting gifts to take back home.
-Ooty offers a very pleasant weather and you can visit any time of the year.
+Ooty offers very pleasant weather and you can visit any time of the year.
 However, it is advised to avoid visiting this place during monsoon time due to heavy rainfall.
 Travelling to Ooty during annual tea and tourism festivals will make the experience richer.
-Along with Ooty sightseeing, this place offers many adventurous sports to indulge in like trekking, paragliding, angling and more.
-The winding roads, the hilltop gardens, miniature toy train, mesmerising sceneries make the tinsel town of Ooty look very colourful especially on bright.
+Along with Ooty sightseeing, this place offers many adventurous sports to indulge in like trekking, paragliding, angling, and more.
+The winding roads, the hilltop gardens, the miniature toy train, and mesmerizing sceneries make the tinsel town of Ooty look very colorful, especially on bright.
 Clear and sunny days.

-Weaving amidst the forest and dark tunnels, the Toy Train moves with sharp bends in the misty and the foggy hill station and is one of the key attractions.
-This spectacular Nilgiri Mountain Railway is declared as the World Heritage Site by UNESCO.
+Weaving amidst the forest and dark tunnels, the Toy Train moves with sharp bends in the misty and foggy hill station and is one of the key attractions.
+This spectacular Nilgiri Mountain Railway is declared a World Heritage Site by UNESCO.
 The 46km of beautiful toy train journey connects Mettupalayam and Ooty.

 This beautiful lake is spread over an area of 65 acres and is surrounded by colourful foliage and the Nilgiri hills.
 One can spot many beautiful water birds and this place provides many fun-filled activities like paddle boating and the toy train to travel around the park.
 Many Bollywood movies have been shot here.